Ischaemic Affairs of the Heart

 Not his real name.

-Upon release from hospital, you are given a few days medication with an expectation you will visit your GP to obtain prescriptions for longer term use.
+Upon release from hospital, you are given a few days medication with instructions to visit your GP to obtain prescriptions for longer term use.

-I called my GP practice first thing the day after release, a Friday.
-Was informed by the receptionist that my GP had left the practice a couple of months earlier.
-In that case I told her any GP would do as all I needed was prescriptions and a referral.
-She did a bit of typing and the first available GP booking was Monday 10:50AM — in three days time.
+I called my GP the day after release, a Friday.
+Was told by the receptionist that he had left the practice a couple of months earlier.
+In that case, I told her, any GP would do as all I needed was prescriptions and a referral to a cardiologist.
+She did a bit of typing and the first available GP booking was Monday 10:50AM — in three days.
 As there was no hurry I agreed.

-Arrived at the surgery at the allotted day & time.
-Was told by the receptionist to sit in the corridor outside the doctor's consulting room.
+Come Monday I was at the surgery 10 minutes before the allotted time.
+Was told by the receptionist to wait on a chair outside the doctor's consulting room.
 Forty minutes later I was beginning to get restless.
-The doctor then appeared and noticed me sitting there.
+The doctor appeared and noticed me sitting there.
 I looked at my watch and then at him.
 He fired back I'm running a little late.
 You're not dying are you?
-I quietly replied Well, I did have a heart attack last week.
+I quietly replied Well, I did have a heart attack last Tuesday.

-Ten minutes later he ushered me into this room to start the consultation.
+Ten minutes later he ushered me into his room to start the consultation.

 He was fiddling with his computer: This stupid @$%ing thing!
 Can never @$%ing find the page you're looking for!
 Then he read my discharge report from the hospital: @$% me!
 Jeez, you're @$%ing lucky!

-What really got him riled though was hearing that I had not once been offered a Heart Stress Test in the last decade.
+What really got him riled though was hearing I had never been offered a Heart Stress Test.
 You're @$%ing kidding me!
 These @$%ing idiots!
 With your risk factors it should have been the first @$%ing thing any doctor does!

-We talked about how my heart attack was known in the 1980s as the “Widow Maker”.
+We talked about how my heart attack was known in the 1980s as a “Widow Maker”.
 We also talked about former NSW Attorney General Paul Landa (1941-84), who died suddenly while playing social tennis in Vaucluse.
-This despite being perfectly fit and definitely not socio-economically disadvantaged.
+This despite being perfectly fit and definitely not socio–economically disadvantaged. [iv]

-Got the prescriptions I needed and then asked for a referral to a local cardiologist.
-Doc wrote one out, but warned it might take six months to see one.
-He suggested I should keep calling practices until I found one who was available.
+Received the prescriptions I needed and then asked for a referral to a local cardiologist.
+Doc wrote one out, but cautioned it might take six months to see one.
+He suggested I should keep calling practices until I found someone who was available.
 They're all the @$%ing same mate.

 Cardiovascular Risk Factors